Matthew Hilton (historian)

 Matthew J. Hilton, FRHistS, is an academic social historian.
 Since 2016, he has been Vice-Principal for Humanities and Social Sciences at Queen Mary University of London, where he holds a professorship.

 Career

 Hilton completed his doctorate of philosophy (PhD) at Lancaster University in 1996 for a thesis entitled Constructing tobacco: perspectives on consumer culture in Britain, 1850–1950.
 He joined the University of Birmingham as a lecturer in 1997, and was appointed Professor of Social History there in 2006; by 2016, he was deputy head of the university's School of the Arts and Law.
 He moved to Queen Mary University of London in 2016 as professor in the school of history and Vice-Principal for Humanities and Social Sciences.
-As of 2017, he is co-editor of the journal Past & Present, and a Fellow of the Royal Historical Society.
+As of 2017, he is a member of the editorial board of Past & Present, and a Fellow of the Royal Historical Society.
 In 2002, he won the Philip Leverhulme Prize for Modern History.